Warm Up and Cool Down

 Cool Down

-Cooling down should consist of the following:
+Cooling down could consist of the following:

 What are the benefits of a cool down?

-An appropriate cool down will:
+An appropriate cool down could:

 • aid in the dissipation of waste products - including lactic acid